controls-training-org/control-mgm-test/README.md

 3. **Monitor Deployment**:
    - Observe the Terraform deployment pipeline in CodePipeline to ensure the import operation completes successfully.
    - Sign in to the AWS Management Console using the **automation account** and navigate to the S3 bucket.
-   - Verify the imported guardrails by checking the S3 objects for the configurations reflecting the imported guardrails.
+   - Verify the imported guardrails by checking the S3 objects for the configurations reflecting the imported guardrails